-The regular monthly market-wide Indexed Long-Term Repo (ILTR) auctions are aimed at banks with a predictable need for liquid assets.
+The regular monthly market-wide Indexed Long-Term Repo (ILTR) operations are aimed at banks, building societies and broker-dealers with a predictable need for liquid assets.

 The Bank offers funds via an indexed long-term repo operation once each calendar month, usually on a Tuesday mid-month.
-Each operation offers a pre-announced fixed quantity at a single maturity.
-Normally, the Bank will conduct two operations with a three-month maturity and one operation with a six-month maturity in each calendar quarter.
-Participants are able to borrow against two sets of collateral: Level A Collateral
+Normally, the Bank offers funds with a six-month maturity.
+Participants are able to borrow against three collateral sets: Levels A, B and C.

-(126KB) From 2014, the ILTR will be extended to provide consistent six-month committed liquidity, at cheaper (auction-determined) rates, and against the full range of eligible SMF collateral.
+The ILTR provides consistent six-month committed liquidity, at cheaper (auction-determined) rates, and against the full range of eligible SMF collateral.

 Counterparties participate in indexed long-term repo OMOs electronically via Btender, the Bank's electronic tendering system.